Grass cutting

 We are sharing the amenity grass cutting information weekly during the 2024 mowing season

-West Suffolk Council scheduled grass cutting for the week Tuesday 2 to Friday 5 April 2024
+West Suffolk Council scheduled grass cutting programme for the week Monday 14 to Friday 18 October 2024

 Past weeks: